 Sensitive operational activities from the CA, creation and storage of cryptographic material, any activities in the scope of the life cycle of the certification process, as authentication, verification, and issuing are performed inside the most restrict high security zone.
-The access to each security level requires the use of an authentication magnetic card (yellow for the building, and red for the other levels).
+The access to each security level requires the use of an authentication magnetic card.
 Physical accesses are automatically registered and recorded on a TV closed circuit for audit purposes.

-The access to the red identification card requires a double individual access authentication control.
+The access to the identification card requires a double individual access authentication control.
 The entrance and stay in security areas is not allowed to unaccompanied personnel, including unauthenticated employees or visitors.
 Unless all personnel who move around these security areas is guaranteed recognized by all, it is required the use of the respective access card in a visible way as to ensure that no unrecognized individuals move around without the respective access card visible.

-The access to the most restrict high security zone requires a double control, each using two authentication factors, including biometric authentication.
+The access to the most restrict high security zone requires, at minimum, two authentication factors, including biometric authentication.
 The cryptographic hardware and physical tokens have additional protection, and are kept in safe vaults and cabinets.
 The access to the most restrict high security zone, as well as to cryptographic hardware and to safe physical tokens is restricted, according to the responsibility segregation needs of the several Working Groups.